Mohamed-Salah20/simple-store/README.md

 #if not then download it https://getcomposer.org/

-#create a new database named 'laravel' in mysql
+#create a new database named 'laravel' in mysql through localhost/phpmyadmin